Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1XD.md

 All boards in the system must have different CAN addresses.
 Duet 3 Expansion 1XD boards are shipped set to a default CAN address of 122.
 They will also revert to 122 if you use the jumper to force the bootloader to request new firmware.
 Therefore, if you have more than one new Duet 3 Expansion 1XD board, only one of them must be powered up and connected to the CAN bus.
 So disconnect power to all but one of them (you can leave the CAN bus connected if it's easier).
 When you have changed the CAN address of that board, you can connect the next one; and so on.

+## Startup Time

+It is recommended to add the following to config.g, before any commands that reference any CAN bus connected expansion boards

+`G4 S2 ; wait for expansion boards to start`

 ## Testing communication

 Check that you can communicate with the Duet 3 Expansion 1XD board, by sending: